Industry Trends

 1. Self-Ordering Kiosks

-Used extensively in quick-service restaurants (QSRs), cafes, and food courts, these kiosks let customers browse menus, customise orders, and pay independently.
-Integrated with a POS system and kitchen display system, they streamline orders, reduce waiting times, and increase order accuracy.
+Used widely in quick-service restaurants (QSRs), cafes, and food courts, these kiosks let customers browse menus, customise orders, and pay.
+When connected to a POS system and kitchen display system (KDS), these kiosks process orders faster than conventional setups.
+The result: reduced wait times, greater accuracy, and more efficient QSR kitchens and supply chains.

 2. Information Kiosks

-Found in malls, airports, hospitals, and museums, these kiosks provide directions, event details, or general information.
+These kiosks are located everywhere - malls, airports, hospitals, museums - these kiosks provide directions, event information or general information.
 They’re designed for easy navigation, often supporting multiple languages and accessibility features.

 3. Ticketing & Payment Kiosks